codingFerryman/PolyChat-AI/README.md

 # PolyChat AI
-Uniting humans and multiple AI models in dynamic, collaborative conversations.
+A chatroom website that enables dynamic interactions between humans and multiple AI language models (LLMs).

 *This project is still a work in progress, more details and features are coming soon.*

-## Goal
-PolyChat AI is a web-based chatroom platform that enables dynamic interactions between humans and multiple AI language models (LLMs).
-Our goal is to create a versatile environment where AI models and human users can engage in conversations for various scenarios like board games, brainstorming sessions, and role-playing activities.

 ## Use Cases
 - **Board Games**: Simulate multiplayer board games with AI participants acting as players.